mlz-ictrl/nicos/doc/source/sequencer.rst

 * :class:`SeqSleep` for waiting a certain time (used for well-known delays, e.g. ramping um high voltages)

+* :class:`SeqWait` to wait until the given device has reached the idle state

 * :class:`SeqNOP` for the ``No operation`` task.